IDjinn/FastInject/Readme.md

 # FastInject

-Easy and fast way to inejct your services into DI container of your application.
+Easy and fast way to inject your services into DI container of your application.

 ### How to use it